A boy struggles with the legacy of the hunters in his family in this middle grade adventure from three-time Newbery Honor author Gary Paulsen.

 For John Borne’s family, hunting has nothing to do with sport or manliness.
 It’s a matter of survival.
 Every fall John and his grandfather go off into the woods to shoot deer and put meat on the table over the long Minnesota winter.

-But this year John’s grandfather is dying, and John must hunt alone.
+But this year, John’s grandfather is dying, and John must hunt alone.
 John tracks a doe for two days, but as he closes in on his prey, he realizes he cannot shoot her.
 For John, the hunt is no longer about killing, but about life.

-Gary Paulsen is one of the most honored writers of contemporary literature for young readers, author of three Newbery Honor titles, Dogsong, Hatchet, and The Winter Room.
-He has written over 100 books for adults and young readers.
-He divides his time among Alaska, New Mexico, Minnesota, and the Pacific.
+Gary Paulsen (1931–2021) was one of the most honored writers of contemporary literature for young readers, author of three Newbery Honor titles, Dogsong, Hatchet, and The Winter Room.
+He wrote over 100 books for adults and young readers.

 Publisher: Simon & Schuster Books for Young Readers (June 26, 2007)